MatheusPSantos/Emercontact/README.md

 $ git clone https://github.com/MatheusPSantos/Emercontact
 ```

-Then cd into `EmerContact` and run the next comand to install dependences:
+Then cd into `EmerContact` and run the next comand to install dependencies:

 ```bash
 $ npm install